d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 1. Histograms, box plots, and dot plots can all be used to graphically display quantitative variables.
 When we have a single categorical variable and a single quantitative variable we will display the data in side-by-side plots.

 2. The box plot is created using the five number summary: minimum value, quartile 1, median, quartile 3, and maximum value.
-Values in the data set that are less than $Q_1 - 1.5*IQR$ and greater than $Q_3 + 1.5*IQR$ are considering outliers and are graphically represented by a dot outside of the whiskers on the box plot.
+Values in the data set that are less than $Q_1 - 1.5 \times IQR$ and greater than $Q_3 + 1.5\times IQR$ are considering outliers and are graphically represented by a dot outside of the whiskers on the box plot.
+Whiskers extend to the smallest and largest values in the data set that are *not* considered outliers.

 3. When comparing distributions of quantitative variables we look at the shape, center, spread, and for outliers.
-There are two measures of center: mean and the median and two measures of spread: standard deviation and the interquartile range, IQR = Q1- Q3.
+There are two measures of center: mean and median; and two measures of spread: standard deviation and the interquartile range, IQR = Q1 $-$ Q3.

-4. The median and IQR are robust measures that are not affected by the presence of outliers.
+4. The median and IQR are robust measures that are not affected by the presence of outliers or skewness; the mean and standard deviation are not robust and can be greatly affected by skewness and the presence of outliers.

 ### Additional notes